EleutherAI/vqgan-clip/src/README.md

 # Local VQGAN-CLIP

 Largely based off of [NerdyRodent's code](https://github.com/nerdyrodent/VQGAN-CLIP), which is largely based on our own notebooks.
-They also have the start of a [guided defusion](https://github.com/nerdyrodent/CLIP-Guided-Diffusion) repo.
+They also have the start of a [Guided Diffusion](https://github.com/nerdyrodent/CLIP-Guided-Diffusion) repo.

 ## Quick Start